noklam/miniKedro/README.md

 Reimplementing something is one of the best way to learn.
 This is a minimalistic implementation of Kedro (inspired by minGPT by Karpathy).

 ## Structure
-The repository is a clone of the standard spaceflights repository with two additional files:
+The repository is a clone of the standard spaceflights repository with some additional files:

+Script: `run.py`
+Module: `src/minikedro/v2/__init__.py
 - run_v1.py
-- minikedro.v1.py
+- `src/minikedro/v1/__init__.py

 In each step, you would run different versions of `run_vx.py` and it will use the class defined in `minikedro.vx.py`.
-For example, there is no changes in class from v4 to v5 in `minikedro`, thus you will only find `v4` folder but no `v5` folder.
+For example, when you are running `run_v1.py`, you should read `src/minikedor_v1/__init__.py`

-Each step I try to refactor part of the script and introduce a new component or a new feature for existing component.
-By the end you will get something resemble Kedro with a basic set of feature.
+Each step I try to refactor part of the script and introduce a new feature from Kedro.
+By the end you will get something resemble Kedro with a basic set of features.

 There is also a `dataset.ipynb` to demo how dataset works (out of scope)